beiju/blarser/readme.md

   would cause a validation failure in the best case and an erroneously-concretized placeholder in the worst case.
-I plan to handle this by brute force, applying the update to every `BlaseballState` since the earliest state that passed validation for the previous state.
+I plan to handle this by brute force, applying the update to every `BlaseballState` since the earliest state that passed validation for the previous chron update.
 The validation function will return a list of values that were concretized by that validation, and my first implementation will just assert that all states that validate cause identical concretizations.
 If that assert ever fails, my backup plan is multiple timelines.
 Just keep a list of parallel `BlaseballState`s representing multiple timelines.
 Apply each feed and chron update to all of them, and whenever a Chron update completely fails